 Christian liberty sets us free from culturally invented “moral” taboos; and since there is no rule from heaven, it is likely that the only restraint is the feeling of the other person.
 For example, if one partner has guilt feelings about oral sex play, the Christian response of the other will be to honor the partner until they adjust their feelings.
 On the other hand, if the partner has only aesthetic reservations, and if these are rooted in some fixed idea that sex is little more than a necessary evil anyway, they have an obligation to be taught, tenderly and lovingly, of the joys of sex in the freedom of Christ.

-In Intended for Pleasure, Dr. and Mrs. Ed Wheat says that oral sex is a matter that concerns only the husband and wife involved.
+In Intended for Pleasure, Dr. and Mrs. Ed Wheat writes that oral sex is a matter for only the husband and wife involved.
 If both find it enjoyable and pleasant, then it may properly fit into the couple’s lovemaking practices.
 One goal of lovemaking is to fill a treasure trove of memories with delightful love experiences that will quicken your responses during your future times together.

 One minister’s wife blushes happily as she recalls a memo her husband sent requesting her presence for an urgent “appointment.”

 RUN DON’T WALK!
 YOU WON’T WANT TO MISS THIS EXCITING, DYNAMIC, RIPPING, SLEEP-DEFYING MEETING.
 Details follow: Would you like to have a meeting in the bathtub?
-(Loving massage and oral sex included.)
+(Loving massage and oral sex are included.)
 I love you, Your husband

 One woman might feel horrified by the above playful interchange between a husband and wife.
 To her, oral sex is repulsive.
 Another may think the minister and his wife have a gloriously free, creative, and fun sexual relationship.
 She sees that oral sex adds a beautiful dimension to this couple’s lovemaking.

 Before we go any further, let us clarify our intent.
 Are we suggesting you incorporate oral sex into your love play?
 No. We are not making recommendations.
 Instead, our purpose is to set out for you what Scripture prohibits and to encourage you to seek God’s wisdom concerning His personal recommendations for your marriage.